 A visit to Cansiglio would not be complete without spending some time in the Cansiglio Botanic Garden – a beautiful creation right in the middle of this wide karstic plateau ('Piana del Cansiglio' in Italian).

-In fact, the presence of this garden has to be put in the more general context of the geography and landscape of the Cansiglio area (see below an image of the central plateau, near the Botanic Garden).
+In fact, the presence of this garden has to be put in the more general context of the geography and landscape of the Cansiglio area (see above an image of the central plateau, near the Botanic Garden).

 Situated in the middle of a karstic plateau, which is in itself an area of outstanding beauty well worth a visit, the Cansiglio Botanical Garden contains a good selection of the plants that can be found in the Eastern (or Oriental) Alps, but it is quite different in nature from Monte Faverghera, as it lies – despite its altitude – in a predominantly flat area.

 The Garden was founded in 1972 by botanist Giangio Lorenzoni together with forestry inspector Giovanni Zanardo and the collaboration of the University of Padua, but it has officially opened to the public only as late as 1995.